ciberneticatradingdev/internetlore/README.md

-# Internet of Memes
+# internetlore $itlore

-The memecoin that represents all memes in internet history!
+The token that preserves the digital folklore of our time.

 ## About

-Internet of Memes is a celebration of internet culture's most powerful force: memes.
-We're not here to change the world with blockchain technology—we're here to immortalize the content that already changed it.
+internetlore $itlore is the guardian of internet's deepest mysteries, legendary stories, and digital folklore.
+We're not just another crypto project—we're the keepers of the internet's collective memory, preserving the legends, myths, and cultural artifacts that shaped our digital civilization.